Last Updated on

 They are highly affectionate dogs with a gentle, excitable, and even-tempered personality.
 It’s really smart, too!

 Their loving temperament makes them winners in families with children and other pets.

-With proper care, they can live between 12 – 15 years and is considered a healthy dog overall.
+And again with proper care, they can live between 10 – 15 years and is considered a healthy dog overall.

 The health concerns of the Beagle are hardly breed-specific, as many dogs of various shapes and sizes can experience epilepsy, hip dysplasia, and cherry eye.

 The Corgi, also known as the Pembroke/Cardigan Welsh Corgi, is one of the most recognizable dogs with its bat ears, short legs, and long body.

 Watching this dog run is a real treat.
 It almost looks like a hopping bunny.

 A full-grown Corgi weighs between 22 – 31 lbs (10 – 14 kg) and reaches a height of 10 – 12 inches (25 – 30 cm).

 This breed has similar characteristics to the Beagle, in that it’s playful, friendly, and smart.
 But is also has a sassy side!